-The battery box is positioned lower, for an improved center of gravity.
-It’s also easier to service, as well as water-tight, so there’s less to worry about when racing in wet conditions.
+The battery box is positioned low, for an improved center of gravity.
+It’s also easy to service, as well as water-tight, so there’s less to worry about when racing in wet conditions.

 Increased front suspension stroke offers better handling and rider comfort.
 The axle holding fixtures are positioned at the bottom of each fork leg to help increase rigidity, and enhance steering precision and suspension performance.

 The CRF450RX is a perfectly matched package.
 With the frame and swingarm featuring a retuned lateral stiffness, and the fork legs featuring a stiffer axle fixture, we joined the two with upper and lower triple clamps.
 Working in concert, they help improve and balance total rigidity, responsiveness and turning performance.